 SOME WILL DIE

-Knightsbridge London three in the morning two days before.
+Knightsbridge, London three in the morning.
 One of the Regency mansions in a row around a neat small square.
 Around the back, behind the tall brick wall, a shadow beneath an open sash window shifted and slipped over the sill to crouch on the sitting room floor.
 Waited as the moon momentarily appeared from behind thick clouds casting enough illumination to show all he needed to know.
-Slid the window shut.
-A slight breeze through the round hole in the glass beneath the lock shifted his hair then soft soled sneakers moved him towards the closed door.
+Sliding the window shut, a slight breeze through the round hole in the glass beneath the lock shifted his hair then soft soled sneakers moved him towards the closed door.
 The handle moved but the door caught.
-No problem, locks are easily picked.
-Pushed the door but the intruder hadn’t realised his mistake.
+He reached for his lock-pick and pushed the door not realising his mistake.
 He hadn’t noticed the minute electronic sensor located in a hinge screw hole as he crept towards the stairs.

 Was that a grin, an attempted laugh?
 Whatever, the spluttering of blood told him a life had become irredeemable.

-Across town, two days later, a hotel near Covent Garden.
-The man in the black suit shifted slightly as he listened to the receptionist’s soft smooth voice drift into the phone.
+Across town two days later, in a hotel near Covent Garden, the man in the black suit shifted slightly as he listened to the receptionist’s soft smooth voice drift into the phone.
 Heard her say his name, Steven James.
-She glanced at him as she listened to the reply.
-Blinked once then looked at the desk.
+She glanced at him as she listened to the reply, blinked once then looked at the desk.
 Picked up the A4 manilla envelope with her left hand.

 “Yes, that’s what I said, an envelope.
 A4.”
 Obviously, a reply to a question.
 “Yes, Steven James,” she repeated.

 Steve glanced up at the camera behind the reception desk.
-The one that was directed over that immediate area of the foyer.
-Smiled; CCTV held no concern for him but it did add a complication.
+The one directed over that immediate area of the foyer and smiled.
+CCTV held no concern for him but it did add a complication.
 His gaze returned to stare at the receptionist.
 Putting down the envelope she rested her hand on the desktop, index finger tapping.
 Glancing again her eyes caught his and immediately looked away.
 Her fingers started drumming the desk.
 His dark penetrating eyes she found stark and intimidating.
-Initially she had been attracted to this tall man as he pushed the entrance door and casually strode across the foyer.
+Initially she had been attracted to this tall man as he pushed the entrance door and casually sauntered across the foyer.
 What was there not to like.
 Thirties, at the low end.
-Dark jacket undone and flapping.
+Dark jacket undone and open.
 Pale blue shirt, no tie.
 Wide, strong, sturdy looking shoulders.
-Long swept back dark hair framed a rugged face that smacked of fun.
+Long swept back dark hair framed a handsome face that smacked of fun.
 Now though the way he stood, the way he looked at her, the way those eyes… A shiver slithered down her spine and that really surprised her.
 So out of character.

 Steve moved closer.
 Leant on the front of the desk.
 His face less than a couple of feet from hers.
 As the phone came to life he could just make out, “Tell him I don’t want to see him.
 Tell him I don’t want it,” then a click.